 injury to surrounding structures that are not affected by the tumor.
 The procedure is performed under local sedation, with patients fitted with a face mask to guide targeting; neither a head frame nor a surgical incision is needed.

-At DF/BWCC, we are moving towards the implementation of a smaller, more comfortable face mask for patients and reducing the time it takes to complete the treatment.
-Patients who receive SRS usually return home the same day.
+At Dana-Farber Brigham Cancer Center, we are moving towards the implementation of a smaller, more comfortable face mask for patients and reducing the time it takes to complete the treatment.
+Patients who receive SRS usually return home the

 - Stereotactic radiotherapy: A radiation treatment that is used in some instances for larger brain tumors and is divided, or fractionated, over several days.